myduino/Hibiscus-Sense-Arduino/README.md

 rgb.show();
 ```

-`setPixelColor()` is to set the position of the LED and the colour output of the RGB LED.
-The combination of the RGB colour range from 0-255 as on the image below
+`setPixelColor()` function is to set the position of the LED and the colour output of the RGB LED.
+The combination of the RGB colour range from 0-255 as on the image below, for example in the line of sketch below, RED: 255, GREEN: 0 and BLUE: 255, represent magenta.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-seven-d.gif" width="500"></a></p>